brainnlabs/XR-Unity-Interaction-Setup/README.md

 Unity handles physics-based movement globally, not locally.
 When a GameObject with a Rigidbody moves via physics-based movement, it moves independently of any parent or child GameObject.
 A child GameObject that has a Rigidbody still uses its parent GameObject to define its local position for initialization, but Unity calculates its physics-based movement in global space.

+To control a Rigidbody via script, the primary classes are AddForce (to add forces to a GameObject) and AddTorque (to apply torque to a GameObject).

 ---